-Juliana serves as our Clubhouse Coordinator.
-She has volunteered for Elizabeth Learning Center mentoring high school seniors while attending California State University in Long Beach.
+Juliana serves as the Clubhouse Coordinator.
 She received her Associates Degree from the California School of Culinary Arts in the Le Cordon Blue Program.
-Juliana has taken her Chef skills as an entrepreneurial endeavor and has expanded her creativeness in designing, creating and developing specialty cakes and pastries.
-Juliana also has administrative experience, by being office manager for more than 4 years in a large cooperation.
+Juliana also has years of administrative experience having previously worked for a large cooperation.
+As an entrepreneurial endeavor, Juliana has taken her culinary skills in designing, creating and developing specialty cakes and pastries for private events, and parties.

 Gustavo Madrigal, M.Ed